 Why is it good for you?

 That is reason enough to break out the Turmeric.
-Lately, I've been using it to make a Turmeric infused broth.
-My broth is based on a recipe that my sister found on Feasting at Home.
+Lately, I’ve been using it to make a Turmeric infused broth.
+My broth is based on a recipe I found on Feasting at Home.
 Once I have this soup base, I add in anything I have in the fridge.
-Meat, veggies, tofu, whatever I've got handy.
+Meat, veggies, tofu, whatever I’ve got handy.

 Kale happens to be a superfood, so when it teams up with Turmeric they are practically unstoppable.

 Those scrappy free radicals won’t stand a chance!

 Low Carb Keto Turmeric Broth with Chicken & Kale

 This recipe for low carb turmeric broth is very versatile.
 It’s a great base for any kind of soup you can come up with.

 - Total Time: 50 minutes

 - Yield: 6 servings

 - Cuisine: American